 Step 2: Rooting Stem Cuttings

-It’s ideal for scabbing the cuttings safely before propagation so that they won’t suffer from any shock.
+It’s ideal for scabbing the cuttings safely before propagation so they won’t suffer from any shock.

 Rooting the Cuttings in Water